juj/wasm_webgpu/README.md

  - [lib/lib_webgpu_dawn.cpp](lib/lib_webgpu_dawn.cpp)

-TODO: add more instructions about targeting Dawn natively.

 ## 🗓 Implementation Status

 The repository was last updated to match the API IDL of the WebGPU specification as of 🗓 **15th of January 2026**.